Simulation Based Composite Likelihood: Simulation based composite likelihood: assumptions and proofs

 where the simulation feedback is now:

-As for SimBa-CL with and without feedback, with these general terms referring to the the fully factorise case, we can assess the degradation of approximation quality when excluding the feedback from the procedure.
-Naturally, we need a more general version of Assumption \ref{ass:kernel} and Assumption \ref{ass:boundeness}, given that we are now dealing with changes across multiple dimensions.
+As for SimBa-CL with and without feedback, with these general terms referring to the fully factorized case, we can assess the degradation of approximation quality when excluding the feedback from the procedure.
+Naturally, we need a more general version of the previous assumptions, given that we are now dealing with changes across multiple dimensions.
+The assumptions have already been reported before and can be found in Assumption \ref{ass:general_kernel_ass} and Assumption \ref{ass:general_boundeness_ass}, however, we report them again here and comment on the interpretation.

 \begin{assumption} For any $K \in \mathcal{K}$ and for any $x_t^{\bar{n}} \in \mathcal{X}$ with ${\bar{n}} \notin K$, if $x_{t-1}, \bar{x}_{t-1} \in \mathcal{X}^N$ are such that $x_{t-1}^{\setminus {K}}= \bar{x}_{t-1}^{\setminus {K}}$ then: